 • Difficult to Understand: Digital technology serves as the general foundation of cryptocurrencies.
 However, this digital asset utilizes specific concepts in technology that can be complicated, thus hampering widespread adoption.

-• Legality and Acceptability: Although it has gained mainstream appeal, cryptocurrencies are not still acceptable across the globe.
-Some countries have not legalized their use as a formal medium of exchange.
+• Legality and Acceptability: Although it has gained mainstream appeal, cryptocurrencies are not still acceptable in most parts of the globe.
+Some countries have not legalized their use as a formal medium of exchange because of the prevailing adherence toward the fiat system.

 • Slow Processing: The digital and borderless nature of this asset is indeed an advantage.
 However, in practice, some cryptocurrencies, including Bitcoin, are too slow to operate and hence, sustain wide scale day-to-day operations and transactions.